zoctarine/vibes/story-o-matic/README.md

 ---

-## The Vibe
+## The Result
-Welcome to the STORY-O-MATIC, a precision-engineered narrative generator designed to craft interactive, branching stories.
-It’s storytelling, ... infinite storyteling
+A narrative generator (inspired by choose your own adventure books) designed to craft interactive, branching stories.
+It’s storytelling, ... infinite storyteling.

 ---